scratch-ed/blink/readme.md

 1. Have an environment with Node, npm and Bash.
 2. Clone this repository.
-3. Initialize the submodules: `todo`
-4. Run the installation script: `./install.sh`
+3. Run the installation script: `./install.sh`

 If you want to run the installation manually (e.g. Windows), run each command from the installation script.